rahulsemwal/ohmRenderJs/README.md

 # Idea
 what are we doing here, just wanting to create a compiler kind of stuff who can manage and convert raw input into something human understandable things.

+# Goal
+Create a Simple + Performative + Flexible library which must follow the rule of "Cohesion" and "Coupling" in modules i.e. each module should be 100% capable of doing their defined task and becmome more powerful by coupling with other modules. so that this library can become the best fit for everyone.

 # Usage
 **For Library users:** Please choose an appropriate version of JS library from "lib" folder.